 In the past decade, I have worked with hundreds of clients of varying ages, backgrounds, races, sexual identities, and cultures.

-I have found that my passion lies in working with women who are in a life transition and are feeling stressed, alone, disconnected, or stuck in their lives.
+I have found that my passion lies in working with professional women who are struggling with anxiety, perfectionism, or people-pleasing.
 I specialize in working with women who are tired of trying to be someone they're not and are ready for a better way.

 My clients are smart, sensitive, and savvy but often find themselves defining success by what they don't have or what's just out of reach.
 They are terrified of disappointing themselves and others and are often their own harshest critic.

 They may have had a painful experience of being the target of someone else's anger, or may feel like they're not quite able to move past mistakes.

 It is my intention to help women to think and act in ways that truly honor their gifts to the world, and in doing so, to give them their lives back.